EpicOrange/riichi_advanced/documentation/documentation.md

     [ "exhaustive", [["pair"], 1], [["ryanmen/penchan", "kanchan", "pair"], 1], [["shuntsu", "koutsu"], 3] ]

-Skipping the `exhaustive` flag for now, the intuition of this one is that it takes a pair out of your 14-tile hand, leaving a 12-tile hand.
+Skipping the `exhaustive` keyword for now, the intuition of this one is that it takes a pair out of your 14-tile hand, leaving a 12-tile hand.
 Then it takes one of either `["ryanmen/penchan", "kanchan", "pair"]` out of the 12-tile hand, leaving a 10-tile hand.
 Finally, it takes out _three_ of either `["shuntsu", "koutsu"]` out of the remainder, leaving one tile, which is ignored.
-The `exhaustive` flag at the beginning means this entire process exhaustively tries every single possibility of taking out these three **groups**, instead of just taking the first one it sees for each group.
+The `exhaustive` keyword at the beginning means this entire process exhaustively tries every single possibility of taking out these three **groups**, instead of just taking the first one it sees for each group.
 The match succeeds if it was able to find each group.
 Intuitively it means 13 of the 14 tiles in your hand match a standard hand with a ryanmen/penchan/kanchan/pair wait, making you tenpai.

 Things like `pair`, `ryanmen/penchan`, etc are **sets** defined in the top-level `set_definitions` which for riichi looks like this: